The Ultimate Guide to: The Quilter Nations Series

 - Capacity: 67,144

 Murrayfield, the home of Scottish rugby, is known for its passionate fans and electric atmosphere.
-As one of the oldest and most prestigious stadiums, it’s the ultimate venue for witnessing the Autumn Nations Series.
-Premium hospitality packages are available in The Pegasus Lounge for all fixtures, located in the West Stand with gourmet food, drinks, and prime seating.
-Don’t miss the chance to experience the magic of the Autumn Nations Series at the heart of Scottish rugby!
+As one of the oldest and most prestigious stadiums, it’s the ultimate venue for witnessing the Quilter Nations Series.
+Premium hospitality packages are available in The Pegasus Lounge for all fixtures, located in the West Stand, with gourmet food, drinks, and prime seating.
+Don’t miss the chance to experience the magic of the Quilter Nations Series at the heart of Scottish rugby!

 Stadio Olimpico (Rome, Italy)